con-fucius/reddit-news-aggregator/README.md

 ## Changes and New Features:
 Changes made include:
+1. **Symlink Windows error**: Patching the ADK to handle the Windows symlink permission.

-1. **Multi-subreddit support**: The agent now fetches news from multiple subreddits by default.
+2. **Multi-subreddit support**: The agent now fetches news from multiple subreddits by default.

-2. **Custom subreddit requests**: You can ask for news from any specific subreddit.
+3. **Custom subreddit requests**: You can ask for news from any specific subreddit.

-3. **Improved error handling**: The agent handles non-existent, private, or restricted subreddits gracefully.
+4. **Improved error handling**: The agent handles non-existent, private, or restricted subreddits gracefully.